 When you paint a zone with a gradient or textured colour swatch, the gradient or texture's position is set relative to the size of the zone you are painting.
-If you want the Paint tool to use a particular size and position, you must first store your desired position and size using the Select tool and then enable the Use Stored Colour Gradient option in the Paint tool properties-see Editing Gradients and Textures on page 196.
+If you want the Paint tool to use a particular size and position, you must first store your desired position and size using the Select $\kappa$ tool and then enable the Use Stored Colour Gradient gradient tool properties-see Editing Gradients and Textures on page 200.